 - The VGS value for which current ID is almost 0 is called cutoff voltage as shown in the above figure denoted as ‘d’.

-- For these values of gate to drain voltages, the current ID will changes from extreme value of IDSS to least value almost zero.
+- For these values of gate-to-drain voltages, the current ID will change from the extreme value of IDSS to the least value of almost zero.

-- So we can say that for the N channel Junction field-effect transistor large negative value of VGS there will be small value of ID in active region.
+- So we can say that for the N channel Junction field-effect transistor large negative value of VGS, there will be a small value of ID in the active region.

 - If the value of VGS is a very large negative value than the current ID will become zero.